Table of Contents

 - While the recommended minimum frequency is once to twice a week, be sure not to overload your followers with updates.

-Web Services reserves the right to disable or temporarily unpublish Emerson College social media accounts that are dormant (no posts, no activity) for more than SIX months, as such stagnancy reflects poorly on the College.
+The Office of Marketing reserves the right to disable or temporarily unpublish Emerson College social media accounts that are dormant (no posts, no activity) for more than SIX months, as such stagnancy reflects poorly on the College.

 The Internet is open to a worldwide audience.
 When using social media channels, ask yourself: